formbricks/android/README.md

 # Formbricks Android SDK

-**Formbricks Android SDK** provides an easy way to embed Formbricks surveys and feedback forms in your Android applications via a WebView or Fragment.
-It handles survey loading, analytics tracking, and secure communication with your Formbricks server.
+**Formbricks Android SDK** provides an easy way to embed Formbricks surveys and feedback forms in your Android applications via a WebView.

----

-## Features

-- Full-screen survey support via a dedicated `Activity`.
-- Embedded survey support via a `Fragment` with `ViewBinding`.
-- Automatic JavaScript configuration and WebViewClient handling.
-- Optional analytics tracking integration.
-- Easy setup with Gradle and Maven Central.

----

 ## Installation